danielruskin-ses/voting-system/README.md

 To install:

-1. Setup nanopb on your machine
+1. Setup and install nanopb, sqlpp11, sqlpp11-connector-postgresql on your machine
-2. Set `PROTOC_PATH` to the nanopb version of protoc
+2. Set the appropriate library paths in each Makefile